mohamaderrr/hyperpatameter_tunnig/README.md

-# hyperpatameter_tinning
+# hyperpatameter_tunning
-streamlit app that have multi techniques for hyperparametrs tunning deferents machine learning models
+streamlit app that have multi techniques for hyperparametrs tunning for  deferents machine learning models